Search

 The History Center

-The Friends worked alongside dedicated community partners to create the History Center at Westport Island’s historic Ferry, or Wright, Landing.
+The Friends worked alongside dedicated community partners to create the History Center at Westport Island’s historic Ferry Landing — now called the Wright Landing.
 For decades, the Town’s history collection was stored in a small room at the historic Town Hall.
-Sharing the common goal of having a dedicated space to preserve and expand the Town’s history collection, the Select Board offered the main floor of the town-owned “Wright House.”
+With a common goal of dedicating space to preserve and expand the Town’s history collection, the Select Board offered the main floor of the town-owned “Wright House.”
 After a year of renovations by Friends and History and Wright Landing Committee members, volunteers moved the collection to the Wright House in September 2020.

 Exterior of History Center